Estimated reading time: 8 minutes

 With a flyer for a sale or promotion, make sure you get the audience’s attention as effectively as possible.
 Make the deal you’re offering bold and to the point.
 “20% Off Everything” is an eye-catching headline that will draw readers in to find out more.
 From there, use clear, direct language to tell people more, including start and end dates, any limitations and, of course, information about where they can find your business.

 Flyers created for general awareness can follow similar guidelines by being as direct as possible and offering prominently displayed contact information.
-If you are looking for volunteers to help at a food bank, for example, you might use an enticing headline such as “In just two hours a week, you can feed 20 families” with supporting copy that guides readers to your contact information and a prominent call to action.
+If you’re hiring employees for your small business, you might use a headline that talks about your amazing employee discount or benefits package.

-Whatever your flyer goal, keep in mind that you need to engage your readers.
+Whatever the intended purpose of your flyer, bear in mind that you need to engage your readers.
 What are the benefits of using your product?
-Why should someone follow the advice you’ve outlined in your flyer?
+Why should someone follow the advice you’ve given them in your flyer?
 Why should they join your organisation?
-Make it interesting: A headline such as “Save 30% On Production Costs” is a lot more likely to appeal to a senior executive at a machine tool fair than something like “XL-9 Advanced Preprocessing Software.”
+Make it interesting!

 Include a clear call to action (CTA).
 Is there a next step your audience should take?
-Make sure that your call to action is as prominent as possible and that your flyer’s copy drives people to it.
+Make sure that your call to action is as prominent as possible and that your flyer’s copy directs people to it.

-- Use customer testimonials to earn readers’ trust.
-Take the time to ask your happiest customers for a few words.
+Use customer testimonials to earn readers’ trust.
+Take the time to ask your most satisfied customers for a few words about your business.

-- Keep your audience in mind.
-A medical office will want to skip complex jargon in a patient handout, while automotive parts companies may like to speak in the technical language that mechanics use.
+Keep your audience in mind.
+A medical office would want to omit complex jargon in a patient handout, while an automotive parts companies may want to speak in the technical language that mechanics use.

 The copy is just the beginning.
 You’ll also want to make sure that your flyer has an eye-catching design that draws attention.
 Here are some creative ways to make sure your flyer stands out.

-- Use colour to your advantage.
-Embracing bold colour choices and contrasts helps your flyer draw the eye, even at a distance.
+Use colour to your advantage.
+Embracing bold colour choices and contrasts helps your flyer attract attention, even from a distance.

 Go bold with your headline.
-Your headline should be clear, big and bold.
-By setting your headline in a typeface that’s different to the copy on your flyer, you immediately create an eye-catching contrast and a focal point.
+Your headline should be loud and clear.
+Set your headline in a typeface that’s different from the copy on your flyer to immediately create an eye-catching focal point.

-Ensure any photos are high resolution and print ready.
-We recommend a minimum of 300 DPI (dots per inch) on every image printed, meaning that a background photograph on an A4 flyer would need to be 2550 x 3300 pixels, or around 8.4 megapixels.
+Ensure any photos are high resolution.
+We recommend a minimum of 300 DPI (dots per inch) on every image printed, meaning that a background photograph on a 210 x 297 mm flyer would need to be 2550 x 3300 pixels, or around 8.4 megapixels.

 Flyer distribution techniques

-Once you’ve got your flyers printed, it’s time to get them to your audience.
-Informational flyers and product sheets are usually handed directly to people with whom you’ve already engaged, whether in your office or at a trade fair.
-If you’re promoting an event or want to advertise your business in general, you’re going to have to think about your broader distribution options.
+Once you’ve got your flyers printed, it’s time to get them out to your audience.
+Informational flyers and product sheets are usually handed directly to the people with whom you’ve already engaged, whether in your office or at a trade show.
+If you’re promoting an event or want to advertise your business in general, you’re going to have to think about broader distribution options.

 The easiest way to get the word out is to place your flyers where your audience goes.
-This is the option with the least amount of work because you simply need to ask someone if it’s okay if you use a little space on their notice board, window or in their window.
+This is the option with the least amount of work because you simply need to ask someone if it’s okay if you use a little space on their bulletin board or in their window.
 Waiting rooms and other local businesses are also great places to display your flyers – just stack them in a holder to keep the flyers upright and add a touch of professionalism.

 The world is loaded with distractions, and you’ve only got a second or two to catch your customer’s eye.
-You need to make a great first impression.
-By taking the time to craft good flyer copy and an attractive design, it’s amazing what a single piece of paper can do for your business.
+By taking the time to craft good flyer copy and an attractive design, you’ll ensure your business makes a great first impression.